openvinotoolkit/openvino/README.md

 ## How to build

-See the [OpenVINO Wiki](https://github.com/openvinotoolkit/openvino/wiki#how-to-build) to get more information about OpenVINO build process.
+See the [OpenVINO Wiki](https://github.com/openvinotoolkit/openvino/wiki#how-to-build) to get more information about the OpenVINO build process.

 ## How to contribute